randikachan/RVCountryPicker/README.md

 * You can easily get an array of Country Objects which includes following attributes per country object instance
 	* Index in alphabetical order (0 - 225)
-	* Country Name,
+	* Country Name (Ex.
+Sri Lanka)
 	* ISO Country Code (Ex. for Sri Lanka - LK)
  	* Locale ID for the country (Ex. for Sri Lanka - _LK)
- 	* Flag Image Name (out of the 226 flags images files included within the library)
+ 	* Flag Image Name (corresponding flag image name out of the 226 image files included within the library)
 * You can integrate above `CountryPickerTableViewController` with 5 lines of code (see bellow steps)

 ### Development Road Map

 * DisplayOnlyCountriesArr
 * ShowExceptCountriesArr
 * Search Bar and enableSearchBar